nithinkr1shna/nithinkr1shna.github.io/_posts/2017-04-26-erlang-functional-programming-language.markdown

 <h4>Week 3</h4>

 In [multicore][multicore_concurrency_my_notes] systems Erlang acheives true parallelism.
 The processes are scheduled per core amd each of core has separate run queues.
 And because of this multiple process can be active simultaneously one on each core.
 In multicore sequential computations can be done in parallel.
 We were asked to scale the frequency server with two servers each of them handling half of the frequencies.
 We were able to implement this by creating a routing process which checks which server  has less load at that particular time and that server will handle the freqeuncy allocation request.

+[more on multicore erlang][multicore_concurrency_my_notes]